openflighthpc/concertim-ansible-playbook/ansible/README.md

-# Building and configuring a Concertim MIA
+# Building and configuring Alces Concertim

-This directory contains ansible playbooks to build a vanilla MIA and configure it.
+This directory contains ansible playbooks to build an Alces Concertim machine.

 The instructions here will work for version `revival-15`, you're milage may vary with other versions.